stereobooster/braindb/packages/docs/src/content/docs/notes/dataview.md

 ### Plan

+- take Langium SQL parser
+  - because it would be possible to modify grammar
+  - because it has typescript signatures for AST
+  - expose parser, because I would need it for remark-dataview
 - start with the simplest option
   - `SELECT column FROM "doesn't matter"`
     - change SQL to omit `FROM` (or make it optional)